 The early stages of a parklet scheme is underway.
 The parklet will seek to promote social interaction, health and wellbeing and integrated neighbourhoods for both existing communities and future communities.
-A potential pilot project, at a Local Centre is currently under design and discussions.
+A potential pilot project is currently under design and discussions.
 It will incorporate play, seating, bicycle parking and planting.